rgm/read52/29-jeremy-ashkenas.md

 annotated source code to Pow, which is 37Signals's new development server for Rack apps.

+## Code As Literature

 This is bringing us to Code As Literature.

 And, you might be thinking I'm talking about literature like fancy fiction.
 That's not really what I mean.
-So let's dive in to what we mean when we talk about literature here.
-We can consider a book or an essay kind of like a program that runs in the mind of the reader, right?
+Let's dive in to what we mean when we talk about literature here.
+We can consider a book or an essay kind of like a program that runs in the mind of the reader.
 When we write literature, we do so to convey certain definite meanings to the minds of the readers and the minds of the audience, and a great author is great because they're able to craft language that evokes the same intended meaning with force and subtlety and precision across a large swath of the reading public.
-So, what we mean by this is that meaning belongs to a text or to a program to the extent that it acts upon intelligence in a particular way.
+What we mean by this is that meaning belongs to a text or to a program to the extent that it acts upon intelligence in a particular way.
 Imagine trying to write a piece of software that accomplished something in a world where every place it ever ran was a different platform.
 Machines read the same text in the same way, but each human reader brings their own histories, assumptions and prejudices to a text when they read it.

-And so if a text provokes wildly different unrelated thoughts in its readers, than to what extent can it be said to have meaning in it?
-It doesn't have any right?
+If a text provokes wildly different unrelated thoughts in its readers, than to what extent can it be said to have meaning in it?
+It doesn't have any, right?
 Meaning belongs to a text to the extent to which it acts on ((intelligence)) in a particular way.
 And unlike literature of course code has this nasty property where even the slightest perturbation has terrible consequences.
 Flipping a bit or forgetting to put in a semicolon will break your program, where to misspell a word in an essay, there's no such similar problem to the meaning of the text.

 So we can say that a textual work is literary if it contains a high density of meaning.
 And we're contrasting this from in part where you